 To run any type of ecommerce business, you’ll need merchant identification numbers, or MIDs, to direct transactions from the cardholder’s bank to your bank account.
 Typical merchants that only sell one-time purchases likely applied for MIDs specifically for processing one-time payments, but if you decide to start offering subscriptions, you’ll need to apply for new MIDs that are designated for recurring transactions.

 While some merchants think they can do without this step, they’ll likely run into problems later down the road.
-Since subscription merchants typically encounter more chargebacks than straight sale sellers, merchants who forgo the subscription MID process are more likely to be flagged for suspicious activity and risk their MID getting shut down.
+Since subscription merchants typically experience more chargebacks than straight sale sellers, merchants who forgo the subscription MID process are more likely to be flagged for suspicious activity and risk their MID getting shut down.

 To avoid these issues altogether, apply for a new MID with a payment processor that’s aware of your subscription offering.
 It may seem like another hoop to jump through, but it’s an important step that will ensure the health of your MIDs so you can keep bringing in subscription revenue.